The Ultimate 1 Day in Lucca Itinerary: 2024 Guide

 Is Lucca Expensive?

-Lucca offers a more moderate cost compared to other towns in Tuscany like Florence or Pisa.
-Dining out is fairly affordable; a pasta dish will typically cost you between 12 to 15 euros, while a good pizza might be around 10 euros.
+Obviously the cost of dining out is on the lower end compared to other places in Tuscany like Florence or Pisa.
+Eating out is largely affordable where a pasta dish will usually cost you around 12-15€, you can also have a good pizza for around 10 euros.

-For a sweet treat, an ice cream will set you back about 4 to 5 euros.
-As for accommodation, a hotel stay per night ranges from 70 to 100 euros, making it a reasonable option when planning the budget for your trip to Italy.
+On the other hand, for accommodation, a hotel stay per night ranges from 70 to 100 euros, making it a reasonable option when planning the budget for your trip to Italy.

 Where to Park in Lucca?